samrocketman/endless-sky/README.md

 # Installing the game

-There are two versions mining-complete fork available.

-1. Download: [Engine only changes][complete] without plugins.
-2. Download: A more [complete version with recommended plugins][complete-with-plugins].
+Download: [mining-complete version with recommended plugins][complete-with-plugins].

+This will launch with all plugins disabled by default.
+You can enable plugins in-game from plugins menu in preferences.

 # About Endless Sky